maskegger/guide/index.md

 <img src="assets/guide/regsave_tbl.PNG" width="100%" title="Contents of my_table tempfile">

 This "wide" format is much more appropriate for a table.
 Of course, we still need to clean it up.
-For example, I do not want to report t-statistics or estimates of constant term.
-In the next step below we will format the table and then use `texsave` to output it into a LaTeX file.
+For example, I do not want to report t-statistics or estimates of the constant term.
+In the next step below we will format the table and use `texsave` to output the table into a LaTeX file.

 ## texsave